poliastro/poliastro/contrib/README.md

   what extra libraries are needed (if any), and cite any scientific references related to your work.
-- If it's a series of scripts, create a new directory with a `lower_case` name with a `README.md` specifying your name, email, what the scripts do, and cite any scientific references related to your work, as well as a `requirements.txt` or conda `environment.yml`
+- If it's a series of scripts, create a new `lower_case` named directory having a `README.md` specifying your name, email, what the scripts do, and cite any scientific references related to your work, as well as a `requirements.txt` or conda `environment.yml`